-The other day I sent out an e-mail to my regular subscribers (if you aren’t one, I’d love you to join us).
+The other day I sent out an e-mail to my regular subscribers (if you aren’t one, I’d love you tojoin us).
 I wanted to share some personal information about myself and my experiences as a life coach and one who makes money blogging.

 Several people wrote back asking me how to start a successful online business and whether it is really possible to make money blogging.
 The short answer is yes.
 For me it is creative and tremendously fulfilling, but it does take time and effort.